Church of the Good Shepherd-Episcopal (Blue Earth, Minnesota): Building Design and Construction

 In 1871 Blue Earth was still a small prairie community where any major construction project would have been conspicuous.
 Nonetheless, its residents were routinely kept apprised of the church’s progress in the local press.
 On August 16, 1871, the Blue Earth City Post reported the groundbreaking, and noted that “the building will be 27x60 feet, facing west with a tower to the southeast corner, and a porch in front ten feet square.
 It will seat about two hundred persons, and will be warmed with a furnace.
 The building will be ready for occupancy about Christmas.”

-Reverend Burleson had overseen the construction of the three churches in Minnesota’s Cannon River Valley where he had served previously, and brought this experience to the design and completion of the Church of the Good Shepherd.
+Burleson had overseen the construction of the three churches in Minnesota’s Cannon River Valley where he had served previously, and brought this experience to the design and completion of the Church of the Good Shepherd.
 He was even known to exchange his vestments for overalls to participate personally in the framing of his churches.”
 All of these projects were indebted to building plans published by Richard Upjohn in Upjohn’s Rural Architecture: Designs, working drawings and specifications for a wooden church, and other rural structures (1852).
 Joan Gundersen describes Upjohn’s style, which also characterizes Burleson’s appropriation of it in Blue Earth: “While reflecting trends in Eastern architecture and high church position, the buildings were plain, with little ornamentation except for the vertical lines of board-and-batten exterior, pointed-arch windows and doors, and a plain three-stage tower.
 The simplicity of the lines reflected both the modest high church position of the Minnesota churches and frontier carpenter skills.”
 This style eventually became known locally as “Whipple Gothic,” and brought an emphasis on “awe and mystery, tradition and liturgical space [and] stressed the communion service as the center of worship by setting the chancel and altar apart from the congregation.”

 While any building derived from Upjohn’s book would inevitably share many design features, it appears that Burleson took pains to distinguish each of his churches in some way.
 In this case he was also charged with building a second Episcopal church in Faribault County, in Wells, Minnesota; Gundersen notes that “Burleson’s designs for the Church of the Good Shepherd at Blue Earth City and the Church of the Nativity at Wells were near twins and very close to the Upjohn plans, with entryways added at the gable ends to both and buttresses to the building in Blue Earth.
 As was reported at the time, “the exterior of the church is plain, but tasty and substantial looking of a drab color, with a tall spire surmounted by a cross.
 It is as fine an edifice of the kind as can be found in this part of the State, and reflects much credit on the pastor, Rev. S.S.
 Burleson, who has been the architect and builder, and under whose…exceedingly good building arrangement the work has been accomplished.